bytecauldron/awesome-gamemaker/README.md

 # Awesome GameMaker 2 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 An awesome list of great libraries, snippets, guides, and projects for GameMaker Studio 2. 😎

 Many libraries here will completely replace native tools in the IDE.
-If you have used GameMaker long enough, you know why some of these are an "absolute nessesity" for building larger commercial games.
-I highly recommend exploring everything here so you can start making games as quick as possible!
+I highly recommend exploring everything here so you can start making games as quickly as possible!

 This is based on a list from [FaultyFunctions](https://github.com/FaultyFunctions/GameMakerLibraries) and from Gleb Tsereteli's [Google Doc](https://docs.google.com/document/d/1wUm8FZPm8AKLZgC-P76TPJAMXs0EN2s5mJGvvUFwycw/edit).
 I just categorized it and added some additional links/details.

 If you need more general game development resources, look up "Awesome Gamedev".

-💸 is stuff you can buy.
+💸 are premium assets.
 Everything else is free.
-Most stuff here is MIT/CC but double check before you use these in your commericial projects.
+Most stuff here is licensed MIT/CC but double check before you use these in your commercial projects.

 ## Utilities 🛠️